Welcome to the WalkMe Help Center

 What is OAuth2.0

 OAuth 2.0 is a secured data sharing standard.
 This authentication and authorization standard protects user data by providing access to the data without revealing the user's identity or credentials.
-That is for Workstation to make requests for data to appear in the Enterprise Search and home screen widgets, without accessing passwords and other sensitive information.
+That is for the menu to make requests for data to appear in the Enterprise Search and home screen widgets, without accessing passwords and other sensitive information.

 OAuth 2.0 enables applications to access each other's data without revealing the user's credentials.
 This is done through the use of tokens, which are issued by the authorization server and can be used to access the protected resources on the resource server.